imesh97/nexusquiz/trivia-client/documentation/frontend.md

 # Trivia Client Frontend

 ## 🎮 Overview

 This is the **frontend client** for a real-time, distributed multiplayer trivia game.
 The app is built using **Next.js 15 (App Router)** and **TypeScript**, styled with **Tailwind CSS**, and uses **ESLint** for code quality.

+> 🧠 The backend is written in **FastAPI**.
+As front-end engineers, we focus on the client experience and real-time interface.

 ---